 So far, we have derived the solution from the basic equations with the assumptions explicitly stated, which, however, may be intuitively difficult to understand.
-The aforemetioned power laws can be derived from a simple and intuitive extension of the viscous accretion disk model.
-Besides the numerical factors, the analytc solutions can also be derived by the following equations:
+The aforementioned power laws can be derived from a simple and intuitive extension of the viscous accretion disk model.
+Besides the numerical factors, the analytic solutions can also be derived by the following equations:

 The equations (\ref{a7}) to (\ref{a10}) have a similar form of the standard viscous accretion disk model \citep{1973A&A....24..337S,1974MNRAS.168..603L}, in which equation (\ref{a10}) is

 where $\alpha$ is the Shakura-Sunyaev viscous parameter.